 - You cannot specify the order of the resulting modify events.

 - The event-based architecture cannot guarantee the sequence of the events passed to the Rollout Manager.

 - Using such a rollout configuration could lead to commit conflicts if concurrent updates of the same resource occur.

 Therefore, it is recommended that you only use

 onModify triggers if the benefits of automatic rollout initiation outweigh any potential performance issues.

-In addition to customizing rollout actions, MSM also allows you to customize node properties that are being rolled out.
-The MSM OSGi configuration allows you to exclude node types from being copied from the source to the Live Copy.
+In addition to customizing rollout actions, MSM also lets you customize node properties that are being rolled out.
+The MSM OSGi configuration lets you exclude node types from being copied from the source to the Live Copy.